 A self-service elevator is located at the garage arrival entrance to take patrons to the street level (Level 1) or ground floor, opening to the Lerner Lobby.
 From the street level, a self-service elevator off the other end of the Lerner Lobby is available to take patrons to special events in the Taplin and First Energy Rooms and the Ginn Suite.

-Severance Hall’s historic patron elevators operate from the street level in the Smith Lobby to provide access to Orchestra, Box, and Dress Circle seating areas.
+Severance’s historic patron elevators operate from the street level in the Smith Lobby to provide access to Orchestra, Box, and Dress Circle seating areas.
 These elevators are operated by staffpersons.
 All elevators are wheelchair accessible.
-Steps in the concert hall must be navigated to get to non-ADA seating areas.
+Steps in the Jack, Joseph, and Morton Mandel Concert Hall must be navigated to get to non-ADA seating areas.

 All Smith Lobby restrooms are fully accessible.
 In addition, private family-accessible restrooms are located in the Smith Lobby and off the Dress Circle Lobby.

 Accessible drinking fountains are located at the entrances to restrooms in the Smith Lobby.